FillipMatthew/ToolsOfWorship/README.md

 # Tools of Worship

-A simple app for sharing news and prayer requests.
+A simple app for sharing church news and prayer requests.

 Still being developed, this project contains 2 packages, a flutter app and a service that serves the app and api.